 Mary in Majesty / Maesta / Madonna with Glass Eyes (Arnolfo di Cambio)

 When work began on the new cathedral in Florence in 1296, sculpture was the artistic medium of choice to proclaim the city’s modernity and economic strength.
 Monumental statues graced the main façade of Santa Maria del Fiore but were removed in 1587 when the façade was torn off.

 Arnolfo di Cambio’s Maesta, commonly known as Madonna with Glass Eyes, took pride of place in this Renaissance façade.
-Di Cambio, who also designed Florence Cathedral, sculpted her in marble but included glass eyes to make her look more realistic.
+Di Cambio, who also designed Orvieto Cathedral, sculpted her in marble but included glass eyes to make her look more realistic.

 I think that they are slightly creepy, but maybe that’s just me.